richq/scons-android/README.md

 This is useful if your project does not use the standard Android layout.

+## Native Activity

+The native activity feature was new in Android 2.3 and provides a way to create an Android application without any Java source code.
+In order to use it, you have to include a bit of glue code that is distributed in source form in the Android NDK.
+The source code is in "NDK Module" form, which sadly depend heavily on the ndk-build infrastructure and Makefile syntax for their meta-data.

+However, since this is such a simple module you can make some assumptions and use the following snippet to build the glue code together with your native
+activity:

+    env.Repository('$ANDROID_NDK/sources')
+    glue_code = env.Glob('android/native_app_glue/*.c')
+    env['CPPPATH'] = 'android/native_app_glue'
+    env.MergeFlags('-llog -landroid')
+    env.NdkBuild('libmyactivity.so', ['jni/my_code.c', glue_code])
+    env.AndroidApp('MyApp')

+Using a Repository means SCons will search for files there as well as in your local project.
+This means you don't have to copy the `native_app_glue` code into your own project.

+The Glob call picks up any C code in that directory.
+This is a bit naughty, as the real code contents is defined in the `Android.mk` file inside the module.

+Setting the CPPPATH to `android/native_app_glue` is another slight compromise, since again the real "export path" is described in Android.mk.

+Adding -llog to the list of link flags is also an assumption based on inspection of the Android.mk file.

+In future versions of this tool, I am toying with adding an NdkImportModule feature to automate the above snippet.
+I've had no need for this yet though, so it isn't high priority.

 ## Environment Variables

 The following environment variables or SCons `Variables` are used to control the build: